debitoor/schemagic/README.md

 	removeEmptyFields: true,     // remove empty fields (null, "" and undefined) from the object, default: true
 	doDecimalsValidation: true,  // enable maxDecimals check, default:true
-	filter: true  // filter away any properties not in schema (if additionalProperties:false), default: false }
+	filter: true  // filter away any properties not in schema (if additionalProperties:false), default: false
+	foreignKeys: true //check MongoDB foreign keys (callback is required), default: false
+	mongo: [tenantmongo-object] // this is just passed to the functions in schemas/foreignKeys.js }
 ```